 What About Facebook Live?

-Many churches are exploring outreach ideas by using new platforms so they can stream their media and music.
-One of the most popular services, Facebook Live is a live video streaming service that lets anyone broadcast from their mobile devices straight to their Facebook news feed.
-Like any new technology or platform, users have a myriad of questions about legally posting copyrighted content.
-Most churches want to know what license(s) they need to legally post content and “do music right.”
+Many churches continue outreach ideas using platforms so they can stream their media and music.
+A popular service, Facebook Live, is a live video streaming service that lets anyone broadcast from their mobile devices straight to their Facebook news feed.
+Users have a myriad of questions about legally posting copyrighted content, but most churches want to know what license(s) they need to post content legally and “do music right.”

-Facebook Live offers many features that are beneficial and attractive for churches; however, Facebook does not have any music license coverage at this time.
-And there are many advantages to posting copyrighted music on a church’s own website, especially being able to obtain music performance streaming coverage for more than 25 million songs with the WORSHIPcast Streaming License.
+Facebook Live offers many features that are beneficial and attractive for churches; however, there are many advantages to posting copyrighted music on a church’s own website, especially obtaining music performance streaming coverage for more than 28 million songs with the WORSHIPcast Streaming License.
 It’s not an “either, or” situation, and here are some of the reasons churches may consider posting music on their own website while finding ways to experiment and leverage Facebook Live.

 Facebook Live